farukia/recyclable/README.md

 ## 🔓 Open Source

-This project is released under the [MIT License](LICENSE).
+This project is released under the [CC BY-NC 4.0](LICENSE).
 Contributions are welcome!

 ## 💾 Data Privacy